 Claiming travel funds for conferences

-To claim a travel fund, your University must submit a Travel Fund Claim Form within 6 months of attending the scientific meeting.
+Would you like to claim a travel fund?
+Your university must submit a Travel Fund Claim Form within 6 months of attending the scientific meeting.

 Extensions to fellowships

 Is your fellowship any of the following below?
 If so, it maybe possible to extend it.